Reasonable accommodation: Competing accommodation needs

-Europe

 United Kingdom

 The laws of England, Wales, Scotland and Northern Ireland require employers to make reasonable accommodations for disabled employees, as well as providers of various services (including schools, colleges and universities) to do likewise for disabled pupils, students and service users.
 This duty originally arose under the Disability Discrimination Act 1995, and is now dealt with by the Equality Act 2010 (except in Northern Ireland).
 Failure to do so can give rise to a complaint by an employee to an employment tribunal or to the civil courts or other tribunals (in non-employment contexts).

-North America

 Canada

 In Canada, women have the right to keep their hair covered as a religious accommodation.
 Students can wear a close-fitting sports hijab as part of their uniform while participating in physical education classes and team sports programs.

 In Canada equality rights, as set out in provincial and federal anti-discrimination laws and in section 15 of the Canadian Charter of Rights and Freedoms, require that accommodation be made to various minorities.
 With a new addition being "family status" being included as well.
 (The origin of the term reasonable accommodation in Canadian law is found in its labour law jurisprudence, specifically Ontario (Human Rights Commission) v Simpsons-Sears Ltd, [1985] 2 SCR 536, and is argued to be the obligation of employers to change some general rules for certain employees, under the condition that this does not cause "undue hardship".)
 In Canada reasonable accommodation also means a legal and constitutional concept that requires Canadian public institutions to adapt to the religious and cultural practices of minorities as long as these practices do not violate the other rights and freedoms.

 In Québec the Bouchard-Taylor Commission examined the subject of reasonable accommodation due to religious and cultural differences.